samforwill/sldu-pvi/index.md

 }
 </style>

+ The complete code notebooks, data processing scripts, and source files for this project are available in the [project repository](https://github.com/samforwill/sldu-piv).

 The initial goal of this project was to demonstrate my capabilities in manipulating shapefiles with geopandas and producing maps with QGIS.
 However, as I got into the weeds, I fell into my own rabbit-hole taking a deeper dive into the competitiveness of state legislative districts, complemented by some pretty cool maps! #GIS

 This project used an ML model trained on demographic characteristics of Congressional Districts to predict Partisan Voter Index (PVI) scores.
 This model's predictive accuracy with PVI on Congressional Districts had an R^2 of 0.92 and RMSE of 4.3.
 Using this pre-trained model, PVI scores were assigned to every state legislative district's upper chamber/state senate seats based on the same demographic features.